Expedition Handlebar Pack

 Materials & care

-Ideal for carrying lightweight, compressible kit, the Expedition Handlebar Pack is a handy partner for long-distance road tours, weekend trips, or even a daily ride to work.
+Ideal for carrying lightweight, compressible kit, the Expedition Handlebar Pack is a handy partner for long-distance road bike tours, weekend trips, or even a daily ride to work.

 Do not machine wash, machine dry, or iron.